Key Data Sources

 The Scottish Housing Regulator provides information on social landlords and social housing stock.

-A new look up tool, called the CURL file, has been developed by linking together CHI numbers, unique property reference numbers (UPRN), and the Scottish census for the Scottish population.
+A new look up tool, called the CURL file, has been developed by linking together CHI numbers, unique property reference numbers (UPRN), and the Scottish Census for the Scottish population.
 This was developed by the Scottish Centre for Administrative Data Research at the University of Edinburgh and Public Health Scotland.
 This tool has created the unique ability to identify the health, household characteristics (including household structure, the highest level of education, and occupation of household members), and the urban-rural classification individual properties in Scotland.